Ted Collas, Board of Health President

 Longinos Gonzalez, Jr. was appointed to the Board of Health in 2016.
 An Air Force Academy graduate and retired military officer, Commissioner Gonzalez served 20 years in the U.S. Air Force as an intelligence officer and retired as a Lt.
 Colonel in 2012.
 He holds a master’s degree in science education and was a teacher with Harrison School District 2 prior to his election to the Board of County Commissioners.
 In addition to his service on the Board of Health, Commissioner Gonzalez is a Board of Director member for the Fountain Valley Senior Center and serves as county liaison to the Colorado Springs Chamber & EDC Military Affairs Council among multiple community liaison assignments.

-Dave Donelson, Colorado Springs City Councilor
+Dave Donelson, Colorado Springs City Council Member

 Term: July 1, 2021-July 1, 2023 (Colorado Springs City Council reappoints representative every two years)